devrev/k8s-info-collector-charts/README.md

 # k8s-info-collector-charts
 Helm chart for enabling cron pod on the kubernetes cluster to upload cluster data to DevRev cloud.

+## Prerequisite

+1. [Install git](https://git-scm.com/downloads) if not already installed

+2. [Install Helm](https://helm.sh/docs/intro/install) if not already installed

+## Steps to install charts on cluster

-The following commands must be executed on the cluster
+The following commands must be executed on the cluster after all prerequisite are installed.

 1. Clone this repository
    ```
        git clone https://github.com/devrev/k8s-info-collector-charts.git
    ```

-2. Log in to the DevRev App using app.devrev.ai and navigate to the connections menu to connect to Kubernetes
+2. Log in to the DevRev [Application](app.devrev.ai) and navigate to the `connections` menu to connect to your Kubernetes

-3. The App will generate the applocation access token required and surface the below command with the required credentials to execute on your cluster.
+3. The App will generate the application access token required and surface the command similar as below with the required credentials to execute on your cluster.

     ```
         helm upgrade --install  k8s-info-cron-service ./k8s-info-collector-charts/k8s-info-cron-service